MSIH/msih-web-arbitration-transparency/docs/README.md

 ## the Web site will provide the following information

-### Laws and Regulations for each state and the federal goverement
+### Laws and Regulations for each state and the federal government

-### Court Case for each state and the federal goverement
+### Court Case for each state and the federal government

 ### Arbitration Process and Procedures